Xoraurea/tpp-executive/documentation/executive/game.md

 - `message` : string – The contents of the news item to be created.
 - `character` : CharacterObject – *Optional.* The character to be used when adding a portrait to the news item.
 - `week` : number – *Optional.* The week number of the news item to be created.

+### registerTrait(traitName : string)

+`registerTrait` adds a trait with the name `traitName` to the game, allowing the player to add it to any character via the character customisation screen.
+These traits will not currently be picked when using the Randomize button.

+- `traitName` : string – The name of the trait to be added.